Whyzanet/WhyzaGC/README.md

 The other consideration is that I can confirm that OLED screen burn in does occur with the default contrast and use over 1000 hours as noted on the Adafruit site, resulting in a contrast deviation as the datasheet explains it.
 As such I have now set the contrast to a minimum to preserve the screen.
 This setting is near the top of the ino file if you desire to change it.
 A screen with contrast deviation from burn in will always be not as bright ( or white as in this case ) as a new screen, with the same settings.
 The color temperature is different and the whole screen is affected.
 You can increase the contrast of a burnt screen to somewhat compensate, but this may make the problem worse depending on your setting and will not change the color temperature.

 ## Additional Connections:

+I am connecting the VBUS/USB pin on the Huzzah to a Raspberry Pi 5V pin via the Pi GPIO header ( any 5v supply will suffice), as well as a ground connection between the two boards.
+Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

 I am also connecting the Gieger serial TX pin (J7 pin 4) to the Raspberry Pi 4's additional serial Rx pins on uart 4 and 5 ( the default serial port is already in use ) by setting dtoverlay=uart4 and dtoverlay=uart5 in the Pi's /boot/config.txt file and then connecting the Gieger serial Tx pin to both pins 33 and 21.
 These additional serial ports are found under /dev/ttyAMA1 and /dev/ttyAMA2 under Raspberry Pi OS Bullseye.
 On one port I have configured a bash script to perform radmon.org updates for use if I don't want to upload from the Feather Huzzah for whatever reason.
 The other port is used by a perl script that displays graphs using rrdtool.